elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fix `KubeletDown` alert rule, did previously not alert if a kubelet was missing.
 - Add permissions to the `alerting_full_access` role in Opensearch to be able to view notification channels.
 - Fixed network policies for when internal traffic to the ingress is not short circuted by kube-proxy
+- `fluent-plugin-record-modifier` was added to our image `ghcr.io/elastisys/fluentd:v3.4.0-ck8s5` to prevent mapping errors from happening

 ### Added